Configuring OAuth Profiles for Management Access to Event Broker Services

 Deleting an OAuth Profile on an Event Broker Service

-To delete a machine-to-machine based OAuth profile use the Delete a resource object on an event broker service by object path using a SEMP DELETE API to delete the OAuth profile from the event broker service.
+To delete an OAuth profile use the Delete a resource object on an event broker service by object path using a SEMP DELETE API to delete the OAuth profile from the event broker service.